r00t-tsai/PyPTY/README.md

 # PyPTY
 ### A lightweight Python shell library built on Windows ConPTY and POSIX PTY
 #### This project aims to give you a fully functional terminal session (console emulation).
-Useful for Web Terminal Development, Cloud IDEs, CLI Tool Automation, or you just need Shell Stacking.
+Useful for Web Terminal Development, Cloud IDEs, CLI Tool Automation, or if you just need Shell Stacking.
 ---

 #### PROBLEMS TO ADDRESS: